Cyphershadow24ar/Leet-Code/README.md

 24. (1277) Count Square Submatrices with All Ones
 25. (1290) Convert Binary Number in a Linked List to Integer
 26. (1304) Find N Unique Integers Sum up to Zero
-27. (1323) Maximum 69 Number
-28. (1353) Maximum Number of Events That Can Be Attended
-29. (1394) Find Lucky Integer in an Array
-30. (1493) Longest Subarray of 1's After Deleting One Element
-31. (1504) Count Submatrices With All Ones
-32. (1695) Maximum Erasure Value
-33. (1717) Maximum Score From Removing Substrings
-34. (1751) Maximum Number of Events That Can Be Attended II
-35. (1792) Maximum Average Pass Ratio
-36. (1865) Finding Pairs With a Certain Sum
-37. (1900) The Earliest and Latest Rounds Where Players Compete
-38. (1948) Delete Duplicate Folders in System
-39. (1957) Delete Characters to Make Fancy String
-40. (2106) Maximum Fruits Harvested After at Most K Steps
-41. (2163) Minimum Difference in Sums After Removal of Elements
-42. (2210) Count Hiils and Valley in an array
-43. (2264) Largest 3-Same-Digit Number in String
-44. (2322) Minimum Score After Removals on a Tree
-45. (2348) Number of Zero-Filled Subarrays
-46. (2402) Meeting Rooms III
-47. (2410) Maximum Matching of Players With Trainers
-48. (2438) Range Product Queries of Powers
-49. (2561) Rearranging Fruits
-50. (2749) Minimum Operations to Make the Integer Zero
-51. (2787) Ways to Express an Integer as Sum of Powers
-52. (3000) Maximum Area of Longest Diagonal Rectangle
-53. (3021) Alice and Bob Playing Flower Game
-54. (3025) Find the Number of Ways to Place People I
-55. (3027) Find the Number of Ways to Place People II
-56. (3136) Valid Word
-57. (3195) Find the Minimum Area to Cover All Ones I
-58. (3197) Find the Minimum Area to Cover All Ones II
-59. (3201) Find the Maximum Length of Valid Subsequence I
-60. (3202) Find the Maximum Length of Valid Subsequence II
-61. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
-62. (3307) Find the K-th Character in String Game II
-63. (3330) Find the Original Typed String I
-64. (3333) Find the Original Typed String II
-65. (3363) Find the Maximum Number of Fruits Collected
-66. (3439) Reschedule Meetings for Maximum Free Time I
-67. (3440) Reschedule Meetings for Maximum Free Time II
-68. (3446) Sort Matrix by Diagonals
-69. (3459) Length of Longest V-Shaped Diagonal Segment
-70. (3477) Fruits Into Baskets II
-71. (3479) Fruits Into Baskets III
-72. (3480) Maximize Subarrays After Removing One Conflicting Pair
+27. (1317) Convert Integer to the Sum of Two No-Zero Integers
+28. (1323) Maximum 69 Number
+29. (1353) Maximum Number of Events That Can Be Attended
+30. (1394) Find Lucky Integer in an Array
+31. (1493) Longest Subarray of 1's After Deleting One Element
+32. (1504) Count Submatrices With All Ones
+33. (1695) Maximum Erasure Value
+34. (1717) Maximum Score From Removing Substrings
+35. (1751) Maximum Number of Events That Can Be Attended II
+36. (1792) Maximum Average Pass Ratio
+37. (1865) Finding Pairs With a Certain Sum
+38. (1900) The Earliest and Latest Rounds Where Players Compete
+39. (1948) Delete Duplicate Folders in System
+40. (1957) Delete Characters to Make Fancy String
+41. (2106) Maximum Fruits Harvested After at Most K Steps
+42. (2163) Minimum Difference in Sums After Removal of Elements
+43. (2210) Count Hiils and Valley in an array
+44. (2264) Largest 3-Same-Digit Number in String
+45. (2322) Minimum Score After Removals on a Tree
+46. (2348) Number of Zero-Filled Subarrays
+47. (2402) Meeting Rooms III
+48. (2410) Maximum Matching of Players With Trainers
+49. (2438) Range Product Queries of Powers
+50. (2561) Rearranging Fruits
+51. (2749) Minimum Operations to Make the Integer Zero
+52. (2787) Ways to Express an Integer as Sum of Powers
+53. (3000) Maximum Area of Longest Diagonal Rectangle
+54. (3021) Alice and Bob Playing Flower Game
+55. (3025) Find the Number of Ways to Place People I
+56. (3027) Find the Number of Ways to Place People II
+57. (3136) Valid Word
+58. (3195) Find the Minimum Area to Cover All Ones I
+59. (3197) Find the Minimum Area to Cover All Ones II
+60. (3201) Find the Maximum Length of Valid Subsequence I
+61. (3202) Find the Maximum Length of Valid Subsequence II
+62. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
+63. (3307) Find the K-th Character in String Game II
+64. (3330) Find the Original Typed String I
+65. (3333) Find the Original Typed String II
+66. (3363) Find the Maximum Number of Fruits Collected
+67. (3439) Reschedule Meetings for Maximum Free Time I
+68. (3440) Reschedule Meetings for Maximum Free Time II
+69. (3446) Sort Matrix by Diagonals
+70. (3459) Length of Longest V-Shaped Diagonal Segment
+71. (3477) Fruits Into Baskets II
+72. (3479) Fruits Into Baskets III
+73. (3480) Maximize Subarrays After Removing One Conflicting Pair
 67. (3487) Maximum Unique Subarray Sum After Deletion
 68. (3495) Minimum Operations to Make Array Elements Zero
 69. (3516) Find Closest Person